statisrho/sudokusolver/README.md

 ## Sudoku info json file format

 The json file contains an array the initial values of the sudoku.
-Each item is and array of [zero based column, zero based row,sudoku value].
+Each item is and array of [zero based row, zero based comumn,sudoku value].

 For example :
 [